 - The testator must be aware of the natural objects of his or her bounty, that is, those people who would normally be expected to inherit from him or her.

-In order to prove testamentary capacity in a Texas probate court, the person seeking to have the will admitted to probate must show that the testator (the person who made the will) was of sound mind at the time the will was executed.
+Much like the process to prove a decedent’s lack of testamentary capacity, in order to prove testamentary capacity in a Texas probate court, the person seeking to have the will admitted to probate must show that the testator was of sound mind at the time the will was executed.
 The burden of proof is on the person seeking to have the will admitted to probate.

 There are a few different ways that one can go about proving that a testator had testamentary capacity at the time their will was executed.
 One way would be to present evidence that the testator had a basic understanding of what they were doing when they executed their will.
 This could be done through testimony from witnesses who were present when the will was executed, or from experts who can speak to the testator’s mental state at the time.